 Museum of Contemporary Commodities (2015 – 2018)

-A touring exhibition & online collection curating the things we buy today as the heritage of tomorrow.
+Touring exhibition & online collection that curates the things we buy today as the heritage of tomorrow.

-Context: smart technologies, neoliberal economies & the prolific present, capitalisation of big data, Internet of Things.
+Context: ‘smart’ technologies, neoliberal economies & the prolific present, capitalisation of big data, Internet of Things, consumer cultures.

 MoCC is a ‘pop up’ exhibition that invites you to think about about the value of things, why we buy them and where they come from.
 Our lively digital activities, walkshops, and conversation events help make new connections between the data, trade, place and values that shape our everyday lives.